-In the Fall of 2013, we opened three new tubing slopes that offer an array of tubing for everyone.
-We have the nursery slope Neveplast tubing run that is 80ft long and can offer speeds upward of 10mph.
-Up on the top slope there are two Neveplast tubing runs, the first is 350ft long and offers speeds of around 30mph.
-The second run up top is 500ft long and also offers speeds of around 30mph.
-All of these tubing runs are a safe, fun and inexpensive way to enjoy the scenic campus of Liberty University.
-Come up today and give all three of the new tubing runs a go.
+In the Fall of 2013, we opened three new tubing runs that offer tubing options for everyone.
+On the nursery slope, our beginner Neveplast tubing run is 80ft long and offers speeds upward of 10mph.
+On the top slope, two Neveplast tubing runs - one at 350ft long and the other at 500ft long - both offer speeds of around 30mph.
+All of these tubing runs are a safe, fun, and inexpensive way to enjoy the scenic campus of Liberty University.
+Come up today and give all three of the new tubing runs a try!

-($5 of the first hour is a tube usage fee, however, this does not guarantee your usage of the tube for that entire hour. )
+($5 of the first hour is a tube usage fee.
+However, this does not guarantee sole use of the tube.)

 Q: What are the rules for tubing?

 A: We’ve compiled our rules into an acronym that spells “FASTER”

 - F: feet up, legs up

 - A: arms in

 - R: remember to have fun!